AndrewAllison/what-would-vimes-do/README.md

    OPENAI_API_KEY=your_api_key_here
    ```

-## 🐳 Deployment with Docker
+## 🚀 Deployment Options

-You can deploy this application using Docker for a containerized environment.
+You can deploy this application using Docker for a containerized environment or Fly.io for a cloud deployment.

+### 🐳 Deployment with Docker

-### Prerequisites
+#### Prerequisites

 - Docker and Docker Compose installed on your system
 - OpenAI API key